sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 One can argue that this alone is an intrinsic good.

 Still, that work should be worthy of a top conference or journal venue (the latter is more typical of our work).
-Such papers are tangible outputs and, in part, serve as a stamp from a research community saying "you conducted and communicated scientifically meaningful and important research."
+Such papers are tangible outputs and, in part, serve as a stamp from a research community saying, "you conducted and communicated scientifically meaningful and important research."
 Without such a "stamp," it is harder to convince others (future employers, for example) that your work is important to the community.
-Strong letters of recommendation are great, first author journal papers are often much better (if you are an undergraduate).
+Strong letters of recommendation are great.
+First author journal papers are often much better (if you are an undergraduate).
 The above two things are often strongly correlated.

 __It takes about two years to do the research and write a journal paper, plus additional months for review and publication.__